MichalPwlk/DevelopmentPath/README.md

 - The Dark Side of OSS,
 - How to secure pipelines with DevSecOps in Azure DevOps (topic has been changed, but will be added later),
 - Software, Security and the Butterfly Effect.
 It was a very interesting event, with many practical examples.
+But it was not all.

+Later that day I also joined workshop called [Shakuj Kubernetesa](https://www.youtube.com/live/OGPYp9Nf-qI).
+Of course it was ethical hacking and most important in it was how to secure app better.

 #### 15.09.2024
 Hooray!🎉🥳